 EDUF3023 Sport: Contemporary Educational Issues

-Credit points: 6 Teacher/Coordinator: Dr Steve Georgakis Session: Semester 1 Classes: 1x1-hr lecture/wk for 12 wks, 1x2-hr seminar/wk for 12 wks Prerequisites: 42 credit points Assessment: research seminar presentation (30%) and 10x500wd weekly responses (70%) Mode of delivery: Normal (lecture/lab/tutorial) day
+Credit points: 6 Teacher/Coordinator: Dr Steve Georgakis Session: Semester 1 Classes: 1x1-hr lecture/wk for 12 wks, 1x2-hr seminar/wk for 12 wks Prerequisites: 42 credit points of units Assessment: research seminar presentation (30%) and 10x500wd weekly responses (70%) Mode of delivery: Normal (lecture/lab/tutorial) day

 This unit of study dissects the role played by youth sport and sport in Australian society from an historical and socio-cultural perspective.
 Youth sport in this unit encompasses physical education, school sport, organised community sport as well as any organised youth physical activity.
 This unit endeavours to place greater emphasis on theories that have emerged regarding youth sport and sport issues.
 These include how youth sport and sport in general have been constructed over time and how each relates to themes such as class, gender, age, ethnicity, sexuality, social identity, policy, politics commercialism, nationalism and racism.
 This unit will encourage students to critically analyse how sport is both constructed and is produced in the context of particular social values and beliefs.
 The unit is structured in a way to encourage the development of arguments and ideas through tutorial presentations, research projects and a portfolio which relate to these topic areas.
 This unit of study is designed to encourage student-based multi-disciplinary inquiry as laid out by the Education III design.
 It is designed also to encourage students to become informed citizens and life-long learners.